remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 - Remove the `--ffmpeg-executable` flag from [`npx remotion render`](/docs/cli/render), [`npx remotion still`](/docs/cli/still) and [`npx remotion benchmark`](/docs/cli/benchmark)
 - Remove the `--ffprobe-executable` flag from [`npx remotion render`](/docs/cli/render), [`npx remotion still`](/docs/cli/still) and [`npx remotion benchmark`](/docs/cli/benchmark)

+## Added `npx remotion ffmpeg` and `npx remotion ffprobe`

+Since FFmpeg and FFprobe no longer have to be installed, the `ffmpeg` and `ffprobe` commands are no longer globally available.
+In order to still be able to use some of `FFmpeg`s handy commands, we introduced `npx remotion ffmpeg` and `npx remotion ffprobe`.
+Note that in order to keep the binary size small, we only support the most commonly used codecs: h264, h265, vp8, vp9 and prores videos.

 ## Moved `onSlowestFrames` API

 In V3, `onSlowestFrames` has been a callback function that you could pass to `renderMedia()`.